evmts/tevm-monorepo/.changeset/four-pens-hug.md

 "@evmts/bundler": minor
 ---

-Added runtime tools for creating modules from artifacts which were previously private to public api
+Generalize and export module creators that create .d.ts .ts .cjs and .mjs modules from abis.
+These were previously private.